prominenceai/deepstream-services-library/docs/api-source.md

 ```C
 DslReturnType dsl_source_file_path_set(const wchar_t* name, const wchar_t* file_path);
 ```
-This service sets the file path to use by the named File source.
+This service sets the file path to use by the named File, Image, or Streaming Image source

 **Parameters**
 * `name` - [in] unique name of the Source to update